 As with CKD, awareness of hypertension is low.
-Hence approaches to control hypertension will play a major role in modification or prevention of chronic kidney diseases.
-A combination of population-wide and individual health-care interventions is required to make control of the growing epidemiology of hypertension.
-With this background, present study has been undertaken to study the prevalence of hypertension, its associated factors as well as to increase the awareness on importance of life style modifications among rural dwellers of south India.
-Studies targeting low socio-economic groups would provide an estimate of the future magnitude of the problem and assist in developing strategies for control of hypertension and chronic kidney diseases (CKD).
+Hence, approaches to control hypertension will play a major role in the modification or prevention of chronic kidney diseases.
+A combination of population-wide and individual health-care interventions must control the growing epidemiology of hypertension.
+With this background, the present study has been undertaken to study the prevalence of hypertension and its associated factors and to increase the awareness of the importance of lifestyle modifications among rural dwellers of south India.
+Studies targeting low socio-economic groups would provide an estimate of the future magnitude of the problem and assist in developing strategies for controlling hypertension and chronic kidney diseases (CKD).

 1.1 Present Study

-To estimate the prevalence of pre-hypertension and hypertension in a rural population from Kancheepuram district of Tamil Nadu, India & their association with risk factors of chronic kidney diseases (CKD)
+To estimate the prevalence of pre-hypertension and hypertension in a rural population from Kancheepuram district of Tamil Nadu, India and their association with risk factors of chronic kidney disease (CKD)

 1.2 Objectives

-Until recently hypertension was considered to be one of the important public health problems in the developed and industrialized countries only.
-In the developing countries, its impact was not fully felt due to presence of rampant communicable diseases.
-However with control of communicable disease and increased life expectancy with life style changes, hypertension is becoming one of the emerging problems with its implications for concomitant increase in risk of cardiovascular and renal disease.
+Until recently, hypertension was considered one of the important public health problem in the developed and industrialized countries only.
+In the developing countries, its impact was not fully felt due to the presence of rampant communicable diseases.
+However, with control with communicable disease and increased life expectancy with lifestyle changes, hypertension is becoming one of the emerging problems with its implications for the concomitant increase in the risk of cardiovascular and renal disease.

 1.3 Specific Objectives

-To estimate the prevalence of pre-hypertension and hypertension in a rural population from Kancheepuram district of Tamil Nadu.
+To estimate the prevalence of pre- and hypertension in a rural population from Kancheepuram district of Tamil Nadu.

-To investigate the association of study variables such as age, gender, BMI, waist hip ratio, family history, intake of salts, smoking, alcohol intake, education, social and economic status with the development of pre-hypertension and hypertension in the study population.
+To investigate the association of study variables such as age, gender, BMI, waist hip ratio, family history, intake of salts, smoking, alcohol intake, education, and social and economic status with the development of pre- and hypertension in the study population.

-To determine the level of serum electrolytes as well as the status of serum urea, uric acid, creatinine, glucose, triglycerides, cholesterol, HDL and LDL in the study population of pre-hypertensive and hypertensive patients.
+To determine the level of serum electrolytes and the status of serum urea, uric acid, creatinine, glucose, triglycerides, cholesterol, HDL, andLDL in the study population of pre- and hypertensive patients.

-To screen and identify polymorphic or mutational changes at the homocysteine gene loci and its association as a risk factor for chronic kidney diseases in the study population of pre-hypertensive and hypertensive patients by PCR-SSCP-RFLP
+To screen and identify polymorphic or mutational changes at the homocysteine gene loci and its association as a risk factor for chronic kidney diseases in the study population of pre- and hypertensive patients by PCR-SSCP-RFLP

 To reduce the incidence of hypertensive diseases through appropriate health awareness and individual health-care interventions.